Firenze, ti amo

 If you cross the Ponte Vecchio bridge from Centro Storico, you will find yourself in Oltrarno (which means “on the other side of the Arno River”).

-Despite its proximity to the city centre and popular attractions such as the Palazzo Pitti and the Boboli Gardens just a stone’s throw away, the area remains tranquil and peaceful, offering a serene retreat.
+Despite its close proximity to the city centre and major sights like Palazzo Pitti and the Boboli Gardens, the area feels noticeably more relaxed and less crowded.

 Particularly around the Santo Spirito church, you’ll find a charming, local atmosphere that’s especially inviting.